fr3fou/beep/README.md

 Megalovania in Go

-Run with `ffplay megolovania.bin -autoexit -showmode 1 -f f64le -ar 48000`
+Run with `ffplay megolovania.bin -autoexit -showmode 1 -f f64le -ar 48000` or by running `make` or just `make play` if the file already exists

 ## TODO